thomas-mindruptive/pure-svelte/README-Supplier-Browser.md

 #### The "Dumb" State Manager: `FormShell.svelte`
 - A generic component that knows nothing about specific data types like `Wholesaler`.
 - It manages the core form mechanics: tracking data, "dirty" state, submission status, and orchestrating the `validate` and `submit` lifecycle via Svelte 5 callback props (`onSubmitted`, `onSubmitError`).
+- **Update:** The `FormShell` is now enhanced with an `$effect` to robustly handle asynchronous changes to its `initial` prop, preventing state inconsistencies when a component is reused across navigations.

 #### The "Smart" Parent: `SupplierForm.svelte`
 - A specific component that knows everything about a `Wholesaler`.
 - It defines a local type for its form data (e.g., `SupplierFormData`) which can include both domain fields and UI-specific fields.
 - It provides the domain-specific `validate` and `submit` functions to the `FormShell`.
 - It bridges the type gap between its specific world and the generic world of the `FormShell`.

+#### **Business Logic Example: Offering Immutability**
+A key architectural decision was made in the `OfferingForm`: The `ProductDefinition` of an existing offering cannot be changed.
+This is a business rule.
+The `OfferingForm` implements this by rendering a disabled `<select>` box or a simple `<span>` when in "edit" mode (i.e., when an `offering_id` is present), displaying the product name as plain text.
+This prevents invalid state changes and simplifies the backend logic.

 #### The Key to Type Safety: A Controlled Bridge
 This pattern works by using two explicit techniques in the "Smart Parent" to ensure end-to-end type safety: